tsmango/active_configuration/README.md

 	?> category.settings.price_filter
 	=> [{:value=>10.0, :modifier=>"gt"}, {:value=>25.0, :modifier=>"lte"}]

-The above shows the basic interaction with the settings system.
-Your application would read and write configured settings from this underlying settings store and use the values however it would normally use specifically designed setting columns and tables.
+The above shows the basic interaction with the settings store.
+Your application would read and write configured settings from this underlying settings store and use the values however it would normally use a custom settings infrastructure revolving around attributes and models.

-For example, if you had a `Category` model that only had a configurable `sort` attribute, ActiveConfiguration would be overkill.
-Rather, you would just read and write values using a specific `sort` column.
+Note: If you had a `Category` model that only had a configurable `sort` attribute, ActiveConfiguration would be overkill.
+Rather, you would just read and write values using a specific `sort` column and restrict allowed values using something like `validates_inclusion_of`.

-However, if your `Category` model was more flexible in its configuration, you may want a `sort` setting, a `limit` setting and multiple `price_filter` setting that can be configured by your end users.
+However, if your `Category` model was more flexible in its configuration, you may want a `sort` setting, a `limit` setting and multiple `price_filter` settings that can be configured by your end users.
 Without ActiveConfiguration, you would have to develop a way to store these price filtering rules.
 With ActiveConfiguration, these price filter rules can be stored in a generic way.